hazelcast/hazelcast-openshift/README.md

 This repository contains the following folders:

-* [OpenShift-Origin](hazelcast-openshift-origin/): Provides the instructions and required files to deploy Hazelcast IMDG onto OpenShift.
+* [Hazelcast OpenShift Origin](hazelcast-openshift-origin/): Provides the instructions and required files to deploy Hazelcast IMDG onto OpenShift.
+* [Hazelcast Enterprise OpenShift](hazelcast-enterprise-openshift-centos/): Provides the instructions and required files to deploy Hazelcast IMDG Enterprise onto OpenShift Container Platform.
-* [OpenShift-RHEL](hazelcast-enterprise-openshift-rhel/): Provides the instructions and required files to deploy Hazelcast IMDG Enterprise onto OpenShift Container Platform.
+* [Hazelcast Enterprise OpenShift RHEL](hazelcast-enterprise-openshift-rhel/): Provides the instructions and required files to deploy Hazelcast IMDG Enterprise onto OpenShift Container Platform. _This image is based on RHEL – not Centos – and as such you need to build it and register it into your Docker registry yourself._